Loudegaste/darts-benchmark/README.md

 | Sunspots       |       0.377 | 0.794 |           0.354 |                   0.357 |         0.412 |        0.372 |          0.352 |           0.381 |     0.873 |      0.389 |
 | USGasoline     |       0.385 | 0.437 |           0.251 |                   0.306 |         0.323 |        0.347 |          0.372 |           0.399 |     0.345 |      0.423 |
 | Weather        |       0.105 | 0.303 |           0.043 |                   0.059 |         0.099 |        0.116 |          0.078 |           0.202 |     0.37  |      0.083 |

+We will soon relieaze a blog article going much deeper in the benchmarking and the analysis.